Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Conclusion

+\paragraph{Acknowledgments} The authors would like to thank Jana Kleinemeier and Tim B\"undert for assistance in coding and evaluation of simulation results and Prof.~Michael Smith for an initial discussion on this project.
+Andrew Entwistle kindly provided his English proofreading expertise.
+We thank Cornelius Fritz and Michael Lebacher for data sharing and useful discussions on the empirical illustrations.

+\paragraph{Funding} The first author Nadja Klein was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Emmy Noether grant KL 3037/1-1.

-A detailed Supplement contains the employed network statistics (A), further derivations and calculations relevant for our VI approach (B--D), additional material on the two real data examples (E) and extensive simulations evaluating the accuracy and robustness of our estimator as well as benchmarking with exact Bayesian inference in small networks (F).
+\paragraph{Supplementary Material} {This supplement contains the employed network statistics (A), further derivations and calculations relevant to our VI approach (B--D), additional material on the two real data examples (E), and extensive simulations evaluating the accuracy and robustness of our estimator, as well as benchmarking with exact Bayesian inference in small networks (F).}